Escalator Dangers: What Goes Up, Must Come Down

 If, on the other hand, there was a problem with the escalator that the building’s owner failed to address, they could be found liable.
 If you were using the escalator in an unreasonable or unsafe manner, the blame could be placed squarely on your shoulders.

-If you or a loved one has been injured on an escalator, your next step should be to consult an attorney.
+If you or a loved one has been injured on an escalator, your next step should be to consult an escalator accident attorney.
 Call our offices today and let us review the details of your case.
 We will provide you with a free consultation and advise you of your rights and options.
-Call now or browse our website for more information about our firm and how we can help you and your family.
+Call now or browse our website for more information about our firm and how our personal injury lawyers can help you and your family.